Back to all articles

 Step 2: Dispute inaccuracies directly with the credit bureaus

 The bureaus must investigate within 30 days and either correct or delete the item.
-Many medical debts are removed at this stage because hospitals or collectors fail to respond with proper verification.
+Many medical debts get removed at this stage simply because the hospital or collector fails to respond with proper verification in time.

 Step 3: Negotiate with the hospital or collection agency